aniruddhtilak/singly_linked_list/README.md

 **B. Access data by loop -**  Updated version of previous code with a loop used for displaying the elements.
 Algorithm -
-1.Create a class node with data and a pointer to the next node.
-2.Inside the node class constructor, initialize the data to 0 and next to NULL.
-3.In the main function:
+Algorithm for Creating a Singly Linked List and Displaying Its Properties:

+1. Define a class named 'node' to represent a node in a singly linked list:
    a.
-Declare a pointer head for the linked list.
+Declare public member variables: 'data' (to store the node's data) and 'next' (a pointer to the next node).
    b.
+Create a constructor to initialize 'data' to 0 and 'next' to NULL.

+2. In the 'main()' function:
+   a.
+Declare a pointer variable 'head' to represent the head of the linked list.

+3. Create several 'node' objects and set their 'data' values:
+   a.
+Create 'newnode1' and set its 'data' to 10.
-Create the first node, newnode1, set its data to 10, and assign it to head.
+   b.
+Create 'newnode2' and set its 'data' to 20.
    c.
-Create newnode2, newnode3, and newnode4, and set their data values.
+Create 'newnode3' and set its 'data' to 30.
    d.
+Create 'newnode4' and set its 'data' to 40.

-Link the nodes together by setting the next pointers.
+4. Link the nodes together to form a singly linked list:
+   a.
+Set 'newnode1->next' to 'newnode2'.
+   b.
+Set 'newnode2->next' to 'newnode3'.
+   c.
+Set 'newnode3->next' to 'newnode4'.

-  e.
-Print the data, self-address, and next address for each node individually.
+5. Display the data, self-address, and next-address for each node:
+   a.
+Print the 'data' value for each node.
+   b.
+Print the self-address and next-address for each node.

+6. Create a 'temp' pointer and initialize it to 'head'.

-  f.
-Use a while loop to traverse the linked list and print the same information for each node.
+7. Use a 'while' loop to traverse the linked list:
+   a.
+While 'temp' is not NULL:
+      i.
+Print the 'data' value for the current node. ii.
+Print the self-address and next-address for the current node. iii.
+Update 'temp' to 'temp->next' to move to the next node.

+8. End of the program.

   **C.Adder function -** Uses functions to add elments at the nd of the list and display them.